alvr-org/Monado-ALVR/doc/design-spaces.md

 * Where do space events come from?
   * **UNRESOLVED:** Probably will come from the space overseer.
-* Do we map all spaces one to one, like the each `XrSpace` with an offset gets backed with a `xrt_space`.
+* Do we map all spaces one to one, like the each `XrSpace` with an offset gets backed with an `xrt_space`.
 There is going to be a limit on spaces from the point of view of the IPC layer, do we create some of them locally?
   * **RESOLVED:** While you can create a offset `xrt_space`, the offsets from from the `XrSpace`s are not expressed as an `xrt_space` this is to reduce